How often should you apply for a credit card?

 The 2/3/4 rule: According to this rule, applicants are limited to two new cards in a 30-day period, three new cards in a 12-month period and four new cards in a 24-month period.

-Does opening a new credit card affect your credit score?
+Does opening a new credit card affect your scores?

-Opening a new credit card may affect your credit score.
-A new credit card can change things like your credit utilization ratio and credit age.
-Credit card applications can also result in a hard inquiry, where a lender requests to review your credit file.
+Opening a new credit card may affect your credit scores.
+It can change things like your credit utilization ratio and credit age, which are factors that determine credit scores.
+Credit card applications can also result in a hard inquiry, where a lender asks to review your credit file.

 The CFPB says that a single hard inquiry generally has a small impact on your credit scores.
 But multiple hard inquiries in a short time could have a more negative impact on your credit scores.
 As the CFPB explains, “If you apply for a lot of credit over a short period of time, it may appear to lenders that your economic circumstances have changed negatively.”